 *Land of local or community significance includes properties that may be less valuable from an ecosystem standpoint, but are meaningful projects because of their special features or importance to the community.
-For example, our Oliver’s Woods Nature Preserve encompasses 54 acres of green space tucked into a highly developed commercial corridor, offering city dwellers an oasis in the midst of urban life.
+For example, our Oliver’s Woods Nature Preserve encompasses 54 acres of green space tucked into a highly developed commercial corridor.
+When it opens to the public, it will offer city dwellers an oasis in the midst of urban life.

 **Partners’ priority lands might be owned by organizations like another land trust, state DNR or a local park system.
 Our role may be different depending on the situation.
 For example, if landowners need to sell quickly and partner organizations can’t work as nimbly as they would like, CILTI can step in and protect land that will be transferred to the partner for long-term protection.
 This acreage is represented as “Assists” on the Where We Work page.

 The Central Indiana Land Trust promises to actively steward its lands – forever.
 Our professional stewardship staff form the core of our on-the-ground work as we vigilantly care for these places in perpetuity.

 This team executes each preserve’s management plan based on science and the best interests of the land and wildlife that call it home.

 We monitor for rare and endangered species, as well as invasive and exotic ones, as we work to restore and preserve the best of Central Indiana.

 We offer opportunities to work side-by-side with our dedicated stewardship team during volunteer work days and special events.
 Our volunteers – Wednesday Warriors, corporate volunteers, university groups, families and more – go behind the scenes with land conservation activities in natural areas.
 Find a volunteer event here.

 We take our role in mitigating climate change seriously.
 We work locally, with an eye on the bigger global impact of our actions.